This post was graciously sponsored by MiaDonna.

 So, sorry catholic fam.
 First I lapsed and then I decided this sacrament wasn’t in my cards, at least not in a traditional sense.
 Given the ick factor a wedding incites, I steer clear of covering anything bridal, even the most ethical of stuff.

 That is until I discovered diamonds that made my eyes twinkle like Audrey Hepburn.
-But they didn’t beckon me from a Tiffany’s window.
+But they didn’t beckon me from Tiffany’s window.
 They reeled me in with information.
-Hey, journalist here.
+Hey, a journalist here.
 That’s my jam.
+Diamonds are something that makes everyone take a second look and who could blame them, it is no wonder that people want to invest in them (Diamanten kaufen) they can potentially be quite lucrative if you know what you are doing.

 They’re lab-grown stunners by MiaDonna and they opened my eyes to a world of ethics I didn’t know existed.
 Despite the fame of ‘Blood Diamond,’ the earth-mined diamond industry is still rife with human and environmental conflict.
 I talked to founder and CEO Anna-Mieke Anderson about how deep the structural issues run and how she’s changing the industry norm.